It doesn’t matter whether your sales department makes 100 or 1,000 calls per day.

 When thinking of business, do not forget that it is people who read your letters and make decisions.
 So try to create emails for people, not some mindless «by the book» copies.
 After all, marketing is all about people.

-Got some ideas on how to write a letter that gets responses?
+Got some ideas on how to write an email that gets responses?
 Feel free to share them with everyone in the most convenient way.
 Good luck!

 1. What are the types of marketing emails?

 There are numerous types of marketing emails, but the three most effective ones are: